ARMmbed/mbed-os-cordio-hci-passthrough/README.md

 ## Usage

 This application exposes the controller to external hosts via the default serial port.
-Therefore HCI packets can be send and receive with from a PC connected to the mbed board.
-Linux users can takes advantage of this to use their boards with the tools provided by bluez or develop the reset sequence of their HCI driver on PC.
+Therefore HCI packets can be sent and received by a PC connected to the mbed board.
+Linux users can take advantage of this to use their boards with the tools provided by bluez or develop the reset sequence of their HCI driver on PC.